 “She believed in the program,” junior Kylie Condon said.
 “Her kids went through the school, and she also did it for her loved ones.”

-They went up against L’Anse Creuse North at 7:00pm on January 28th and won the game 41-28.
-This victory was felt throughout the entire court as they had honored Tisch’s legacy.
+The girls’ basketball teams went up against L’Anse Creuse North High School on January 28th and won the game 41-28.
+This victory was felt throughout the entire gym as they had honored Andrea Tisch’s legacy.

 “The games will continue in our program for a really long time,” Condon said.
 “Along with the pink jerseys we received.”

-The game’s commemoration of Andrea Tisch was powerful enough to make a long-lasting impact on the Utica sport.
-The game was very memorable and the tradition of keeping Tisch’s name alive will continue.
+The game’s commemoration of Andrea Tisch was powerful enough to make a long-lasting impact on the team.
+The game was memorable and the tradition of keeping Tisch’s name alive will continue for years to come.